passoswell/afatfs/README.md

 * Map files (header and source) used to add disks so the library can use then

 To-do list:
-* Add functions to create new files on root directory
 * Add support to multi-cluster sized files
 * Implement the extended name size for files and folders.
 Currently limited to 8 characters for the name and 3 for the extension (8.3)
 * Implement access to files inside subfolders